 Sun Factor: As the name suggests, Sun Peaks garners its share of sun despite its northern home in British Columbia.
 The sun shines an average of 2,000 hours per year (Sperling’s only covers U.S. cities, so we’ll rely on the number given by Sun Peaks).
 Tod Mountain, the highest mountain at Sun Peaks, tops out at 7,060 feet.
 The northern latitude on the 50th parallel sustains the snowpack.

 Why go?
-Canada’s second largest ski area bumped out its boundary by 500 acres last winter.
+Canada’s second largest ski area bumped out its boundary by 500 acres two winters ago.
 That expansion added in Gil’s, a backcountry zone high on Tod Mountain.
 You can explore it on your own or take a new private tour of the acreage with guides that tailor routes to individual skills.
-Chase the rays at Sun Peaks until April 10, the final day of the winter season.

 Hit the Rockies for your goggle tan, you’ll find plenty of places to soak up the sun and sink turns into corn snow.